 They answer the question How many?
 The ordinal forms are

 They answer the question Which one?
 We will see that those ordinal numbers express division into equal parts.
-They will name which part -- the third part, the fourth, the fifth, and so on.
+With the exception of "half," an ordinal number will name which part -- the third part, the fourth, the fifth, and so on.

 Here are the first few multiples of 5: